 Here’s a spoiler for you: despite everything I’m going to tell you, I don’t really regret blowing my monthly allowance on Z, even though I never even got beyond the sixth level.
 We’ll get back to this later.

 The simpler the design, the more crucial it becomes

-Of course, the more territories you conquer the less the wait for your units to be built, this means you’ll have to carefully balance the initial attack (which is, for most maps, the essential moment) and defense of the territories you’ve conquered until your army is strong enough.
+Of course, the more territories one conquers the less the wait for the units to be built, this means the player will have to carefully balance the initial attack (which is, for most maps, the essential moment) and defense of the territories conquered until the army is strong enough.
 The only variable to this is represented by the empty vehicles found in the levels, that may somewhat offset the player’s initial disvantage.

 Can't find your own path?
 Bomb everything

 Frankly, I’m not one to hate on simple ideas if the design is especially well done.
 Unfortunately, there is a single bad design idea which destroys everything: it is not possible to control a single unit.

 The player is always controlling a team, which again would be fine, except that the Bitmaps didn’t really make the game “team friendly”.
 There is no way to make a precise selection of the units in a team nor can it be disbanded and reformed, like one would in Warcraft 2: drag a square around the desired units and hope for the best.
 One can never be sure of who exactly is in the group you have selected; sometimes clicking on a unit means selecting another 20 by accident.

 The pathfinding is also one of the worst I’ve seen in an RTS from 1996: ordering the units to move somewhere just means giving them a generic destination.
 Then, they automatically decide which path to take: sometimes they follow the obvious road, other times they don’t, there’s no rhyme or reason.
 But one can be sure that, as soon as they find an obstacle, they just start bombing everything in order to progress.